 Wait, doesn't this go against the whole point of this article?

-It's a small investment that will save you lots of time and money in the long run when your outsourcing goes smoothly.
+It's a relatively small time investment that will save you a ton of time and money in the long run when your outsourcing goes smoothly.

-Use sites like Upwork, or reach out directly to writers in your niche (protip: to find good writers, consider looking on other popular blogs and look at who the author is - chances are, they're a freelance writer
+Use sites like Upwork, or reach out directly to writers in your niche (protip: to hire good writers, consider looking on other popular blogs and look at who the author is - chances are, they're a freelance content writer.

 When you have a shortlist of writers, start with a test article to see if their style is going to work with your brand.